Executive power words. They belong on executive resumes. We know they’re mostly verbs — words with great emotional power.

 We also know they’re embedded in your descriptions of your responsibilities, skills, and accomplishments.

 However, we don’t know which words deliver the best results — interviews and job offers.

 Last year, several of my resume clients got new jobs very quickly.
 For example, I sent one client a draft of his resume and then didn’t hear back from him.
 Odd.
 After a month, I emailed him a “What’s up?” and he replied that he had a new job.
 Best answer!

 Given this, I decided to review the resumes of my most quickly hired clients and pull together a list of market-proven power words.

 My study revealed that resumes that emphasized “what,” the change, progress, and results my clients obtained, quickly won interviews and job offers.
-72% of the words on this list are “what” verbs.
+72% of the words on the executive power words list are “what” verbs.